Elvet: Whinney Hill

 Whinney Hill is a street on a hill of the same name in the Elvet area, that name being derived from the whin (gorse) shrub that grows there in profusion.
 The street runs north–south from Durham Prison and the Durham City Cricket Grounds, on the banks of the River Wear, to the roundabout on the Stockton-on-Tees road near the Durham University science site.
 The lower site of Durham Johnston Comprehensive School was located on it until September 2009 when the school's sites merged.

 Durham's third passenger railway station, Durham Elvet, opened in 1893 at the north end of Whinney Hill, closing in 1954.
-Its site is now occupied by Durham Magistrates' Court and the university's Parsons Field buildings.
+Its site is now occupied by Durham Magistrates' Court and the university's Parson's Field buildings.